-They save lives, waves, spots and marine life.
-There are dozens of non-governmental organizations (NGO) managed and run by surfers.
+They save lives, waves, spots, and marine life.
+There are dozens of non-governmental organizations (NGOs) managed and run by surfers.

-Surfer's Medical Association gathers health care professionals who frequently treat surfers as patients and who are surfers themselves and promotes research, training and education regarding the trauma and disease factors which affect surfers and is dedicated to helping all surfers be healthier.
+Surfer's Medical Association gathers healthcare professionals who frequently treat surfers as patients and who are surfers themselves and promotes research, training, and education regarding the trauma and disease factors that affect surfers.
+It is dedicated to helping all surfers be healthier.